-From Waterford our train will be travelling North to a new destination for Steam Dreams, Kilkenny, where we’ll stay for the next two nights.
+From Waterford our train will travel North, diesel-hauled, to a new destination for Steam Dreams, Kilkenny, where we’ll stay for the next two nights.
 Dining passengers will be served an evening meal in their hotels.

 Pullman Style Dining passengers will stay at the exclusive Mount Juliet Estate set outside of Kilkenny in its own stunning grounds, with an original 18th Century Manor House boasting splendid Georgian architecture and the chic sophistication of Hunters Yard.
 Premier Dining passengers will stay at the New Park Hotel, on the edge of Kilkenny, a deluxe upscale hotel set on a 40-acre park.
 Premium Standard passengers will stay at the Hotel Kilkenny, a modern and stylish hotel perfectly located just a 5 minute walk from the city centre.

 Day 8 – Kilkenny at leisure

 If ever a city exemplifies the delights of Ireland, it is Kilkenny, boasting a Cathedral, Castle, brewery and distillery!
 Spending a day at just these attractions is not enough time in this convivial city.